11 great walks to keep you healthy during Covid-19

 Everyone knows Frankston, south of Melbourne, is on the Bay; but not everyone knows about this great creek trail.
 Begin this walk along a boardwalk adjacent to the beach, then head to the start of the Sweetwater Creek trail for some peace and tranquility.
 You’ll be completely surrounded by greenery, with only the sounds of the creek flowing over the rocks below for company.
 Also try: Our 7km Safety Beach walk is not far away and is one of the Mornington Peninsula’s lesser-known bay beaches (and it’s dog friendly too!)

-Sometimes the best roads are the ones without a road.
-This walk near Sunbury takes you where the cars can't, using an unmade road reserve and a drainage reserve to create a loop walk connecting three parks.
+This walk near Sunbury takes you down quiet country roads, an unmade road reserve and through three different parks on a connecting loop walk.
 The trail moves through a variety of woodland and grassland areas, takes a glimpse of Victoria's oldest homestead, and finishes with a stroll along the quite lovely Jacksons Creek.
 There is a good chance of seeing kangaroos around Albert Reserve if the weather is cold, overcast, or at the start or end of the day.

 4. Anderson to Kilcunda walk, Bass Coast (13km)